UMD-INST377/Group-Project-Base/README.md

 | Method | Purpose |
 | :--- | :---: |
 | POST | Returns the address of an image to be used for the display of newly input vinyls to the database|

+## Known Issues and Future Developments
+### Issues ###
+*  Search results appear out of position on some screen sizes.
+Resolvable if viewed in full screen and in 100% zoom.
+*  Unstable performance on mobile and tablet devices.
+*  No deletion for producers and singers.
+Entries sometimes get duplicated in the database.

+### Future Developments ###
+*  Expand database to include more data on each album.
+*  Allow users to create accounts.
+*  Add the ability to play songs with Spotify API ([documentation](https://developer.spotify.com/documentation/web-playback-sdk/)).
+*  Add the ability to create playlists.